finom/seemple/README.md

     <img src="https://matreshka.io/img/logos/browserstack.svg" height="35">
 </a>

-Browserstack is provided a sponsored acces to their testing platform
+BrowserStack is provided a sponsored acces to their testing platform